RIR360/development/journal/2025/march.md

 - Improved sleep routine is the key of a brighter life, better life.
 - Successful people know the tricks that most of us don't know.
 - Give yourself some silent time, some calm time to think and reflect.
+- You generate ideas when you think in a silence, not by doing daily tasks.